Grady Sizemore: 2004–2007

-Sizemore made his Major League debut on July 21, 2004.
-He finished the rest of the season with a .246 average, 4 home runs, and 26 RBI in 43 games played.
+Sizemore received his first call-up to the majors on July 21, 2004.
+He made his major league debut that day against the Chicago White Sox as a defensive replacement in center field.
+Sizemore finished the rest of the season with a .246 average, four home runs, and 24 RBI in 43 games played.

 In 2005, Sizemore played his first full season in the majors.
 He quickly established himself as one of baseball's up and coming stars in center field.
-He was named the leadoff hitter of the Indians' lineup.
-He was supposed to play in Triple-A, but Juan González' injury in the first game of the season secured his spot in the major leagues.
-He also joined Roberto Alomar as the only players in franchise history to record 20 doubles, 10 triples, 20 home runs and 20 stolen bases in the same season.
-Sizemore's best month came in June when he hit .377 (40–106) with four home runs and 16 RBIs in 25 games.
-He finished the season batting .289 with 22 home runs, 81 RBIs, and 22 stolen bases.
+Although he was supposed to start the season in Triple-A, an injury to Juan González before Opening Day secured Sizemore's spot on Cleveland's roster.
+He was soon named the leadoff hitter of the Indians' lineup.
+Sizemore also joined Roberto Alomar as the only players in franchise history to record 20 doubles, 10 triples, 20 home runs and 20 stolen bases in the same season.
+Sizemore's best month came in June when he hit .377 (40-for-106) with four home runs and 16 RBI in 25 games.
+He finished the season batting .289 with 22 home runs, 81 RBI, and 22 stolen bases in 158 games.

 Before the start of the 2006 season, Sizemore signed a six-year contract with the Indians worth $23.45 million with a club option for 2012.
 In 2006, Sizemore was selected to his first All-Star Game as a reserve outfielder.
-Overall that season, Sizemore played in all 162 games and batted .290 with 28 home runs, 76 RBIs, and a .907 OPS.
+Overall, Sizemore played in all 162 games and batted .290 with 28 home runs, 76 RBI, and a .907 OPS.
 His 53 doubles, 92 extra-base hits and 134 runs scored led the majors.
 In addition, he became the second in MLB history to have at least 50 doubles, 10 triples, 25 home runs, and 20 stolen bases in a single season; the first was Chuck Klein in 1932.

 Sizemore opened 2007 by hitting four home runs in his first six games.
 He hit a three-run inside-the-park home run on April 27.
 The May 14 issue of Sports Illustrated magazine featured Sizemore on the cover.
 In the cover article, Indians' general manager Mark Shapiro calls Sizemore "without a doubt one of the greatest players of our generation".

-On July 1, he was named to his second All-Star team.
-In 2007, he had 24 home runs, and was 33–10 in stolen base attempts.
+On July 1, Sizemore was named to his second All-Star team.
+In 2007, he batted .277 with 24 home runs and 78 RBI in 162 games, and stole 33 bases in 43 attempts.
 He was one of six batters in the AL to have at least 20 home runs and 20 stolen bases, along with Alex Rodriguez, Gary Sheffield, Ian Kinsler, B.J.
 Upton, and Curtis Granderson.
+Sizemore also saw his first career postseason action in 2007, batting .279 with two doubles, two home runs, eight walks and 3 RBI in 11 games.
 On November 6, it was announced that Sizemore had earned his first Gold Glove, after he posted a .995 fielding percentage with two errors and displaying his reputation for great range in center field and acrobatic catches.